Pragmatics: Areas of interest

+These areas are not mutually exclusive; specific phenomena such as deixis, politeness strategies, or scalar implicatures often involve several of them at once, and different theoretical traditions emphasize different subsets of pragmatic concerns.

 Ambiguity

 Ambiguity refers to when it is difficult to infer meaning without knowing the context, the identity of the speaker or the speaker's intent.
 For example, the sentence "You have a green light" is ambiguous, as without knowing the context, one could reasonably interpret it as meaning: